Anxiety: Why Me?

 Severe Anxiety

-One does not need to have all of these conditions in order to develop an anxiety disorder.
-For most of the people I have worked with over the last 30 years there have existed at least several of these variables.
-Understanding what these variables are and how they contribute to the development of a severe anxiety condition makes one less confused and more understanding of themselves.
-It also helps point to what needs to be worked on in order to undo, or work oneself out of, the anxiety condition.
+One does not need to have all of these conditions in order to develop severe anxiety.
+Most of the people I have worked with in therapy over the last 30 years have had at least several of these variables.
+Understanding what these variables are, and how they contribute to the development of a severe anxiety condition, helps a person understand themselves better.
+It also helps point to what needs to be done in order to work through your anxiety condition.

 Interesting article.
 Thank you Evelyn.
 Do you feel that any one of the four components you listed there is more of a precursor to severe anxiety than another?
 In other words, does one carry more weight?